nus-cs2103/website-base/admin/tp-pe-fragment.md

   **If on F2F mode:** Arrive at lecture venue ([ICube Auditorium](https://nusmods.com/venues/I3-AUD)) around 10-15 minutes early.
 If you haven't been to this venue before, plan ahead as the venue is located away from the main SoC area.{% endif %}
 * **In case of Zoom outage**, we'll fall back on MS Teams (MST).{% if cs2103 %} Make sure you have MST running and have joined the [MST Team for the class]({{ url_ms_teams_class }}).{% elseif cs2113 %} Make sure you have MST running; proctoring will be done via individual tutorial MST teams that we have been using.{% endif %}
 * **Recording the screen is not required.**
-* **You are allowed to use head/ear phones.** But no talking allowed (unless you are talking to the invigilator) -- so, no talking/singing to your self as this can be mistaken for a rule violation.
+* **You are allowed to use head/ear phones.** But no talking allowed (unless you are talking to the invigilator) -- so, no talking/singing to yourself as this can be mistaken for a rule violation.
 * **==Only one screen== is allowed** (for both remote mode and F2F mode).
 If you want to use the secondary monitor, you should switch off the primary monitor.
 The screen being used should be fully visible in the Zoom camera view.<br>
   If using a second device for Zoom proctoring, the screen of that device should only be used for Zoom.
 * **Do not use the public chat channel to ask questions** from the prof. If you do, you might accidentally reveal which team you are testing.